Skip to main content

 Hi [candidate name],

-Thank you for applying for the [role] and [company].
-After reviewing your application, we are pleased to say you have been shortlisted as suitable for the position.
+Thank you for applying for the [role] at [company].
+After reviewing your application, we are pleased to say you have been shortlisted for the position.

-We would like to invite you to the next interview round.
-You will meet with [interview name and job role] to further discuss the role’s responsibilities and your suitability for the role.
+We would now like to invite you to the interview stage.
+You will meet with [interview name and job role] to discuss the role’s responsibilities and your suitability.
 Please let us know your availability on [interview date], and we can arrange a suitable time.

 Thanks,